NKoyfish/INST490SchmidtLearningMap/README.md

   </ol>
 <h1>The API for the server application in case AWS Lambda is hard to use</h1>
   <h2>You will need to download the keys.json file from AWS to run some of the scripts locally</h2>
-  <p>Some of the api routes weren't fully set up since it appears that it was deprecated when we (2022 Spring Semester) took a look at it.
-We gathered this after seeing the api routes referring to incorrect python scripts paths.
-A guide on how to update the database should be provided via Donald or a google drive link</p>
+  <p>Some of the API routes weren't fully set up since it appears that it was deprecated when we (2022 Spring Semester) took a look at it.
+We gathered this after seeing the API routes referring to incorrect Python scripts paths.
+A guide on how to update the database should be provided via Donald or a Google Drive link</p>
   <ol>
     <li>To return all of the survey data</li>
       <ul> http://localhost/getAllData</ul>